 - The project shall demonstrate significant community impact.
 Support for the project should include a wide range of stakeholders, including community organizations, community leaders, and individuals.

 - Projects should also exhibit a sustainable plan for long term use and maintenance, including economic self-sufficiency to the extent possible.

-Letters of Intent and digital photographs should be sent to Neale Nickels, Director of Preservation, via email at firstname.lastname@example.org no later than August 13, 2018.
+Applications should be sent to Ben Sutton, Director of Preservation, via email at firstname.lastname@example.org, or mail at the address below, no later than Friday, August 30, 2019.